Leadership, Board of Trustees & Staff

 Tony Werner, President & Chief Executive Officer

 Jodi is Vice President of Operations for Children’s Hospital of Michigan Foundation.
-Having previously served in a fundraising capacity, she is responsible for both the Foundation’s grant making initiatives and overseeing its internal operations.
-Jodi has more than 18 years of experience in healthcare philanthropy, having worked in various development roles at DMC Children’s Hospital of Michigan, St. John Hospital and Medical Center and St. John Health System Foundation.
-She joined the Development Department at DMC Children’s Hospital of Michigan in 2003 and transitioned to the Foundation upon the sale of the DMC to Vanguard Health Systems.
+Having previously served in a fundraising capacity, she is responsible for overseeing both the Foundation’s grant making initiatives and its internal operations.
+Ms. Wong has more than 22 years of experience in healthcare philanthropy and previously worked for the DMC Children’s Hospital of Michigan, St. John Hospital and Medical Center and St. John Health Foundation.
 Jodi is a graduate of the University of Michigan, a lifelong Detroiter and a graduate of Leadership Detroit.
-Wong is also a Certified Fund Raising Executive (CFRE) and has served on numerous boards.
+She is also a Certified Fundraising Executive (CFRE) and is active on several boards.
+In her spare time she enjoys watching hometown sports teams, spending time with family and friends and traveling.
 Contact Jodi at (313) 745-5855 or firstname.lastname@example.org.

 Board of Trustees